Maniachenko/sales_telegram_bot/README.md

+# ⚠️ Warning: Repository Code is Not Up to Date

+This repository **does not contain the most recent code** for the project.
+The code here serves as a base reference, but the full, updated version is not included for various reasons.

+For access to the **latest code** or further inquiries about this project, please feel free to reach out via **email** at:

+📧 alexm08060303@gmail.com

+Additionally, the complete project details and code may be provided during an **interview process** if necessary.

 # TrackShopSalesBot

 This bot is already deployed and operational in Telegram Messenger under the handle [@TrackShopSalesBot](https://t.me/TrackShopSalesBot).
 Simply put, this bot functions as a search engine for sales.
 It tracks and searches for sales on shop items (currently focused on groceries with available "letáky" or promotional flyers).
 For now, it works with a test PDF (used during development), but soon I plan to upload new data.